bevyengine/bevy/release-content/migration-guides/entities_apis.md

 In 0.16, entities could have zero or more components.
 In 0.17, a new state for an entity is introduced: null/not constructed.
 Entities can now be constructed and destructed within their spawned life cycle.
-This opens up a lot of room for performance improvement, but caused a lot of breaking changes:
+This opens up a lot of room for performance improvement but also caused a lot of breaking changes:

 ### `Entities` rework